vamtiger-project/canvas-quick-review/README.md

 2. CSS
 3. JAVASCRIPT
 4. JQUERY
-5. JQUERY UI
+5. CANVAS
-6. AJAX
+6. EASELJS

-7. DJANGO
+The demo can be viewed on [Code Pen](http://codepen.io/vamtiger/full/aNGqjw/)